wdi-sg/gitbook-2019/02-js-intro/01-operations.md

 # data operations
 The most basic computation is an operation.
-These happend between 2 pieces of data, and you get another piece of data out.
+These happen between 2 pieces of data and then you get another piece of data out.

 Javascript defines certain specific *types* of data and the kinds of operations you can do on it.